How Much Do NFL Refs Make?

 NFL Referee Salaries Throughout the Years

-It still doesn’t stop us from asking the question.
 Just like the game itself, the role of officials has evolved throughout the years.
-So, too, has the paycheck that comes along with it.
+So has the paycheck that comes along with it.

 The Early Days

 No one knows for sure what NFL refs were making back before and immediately after the merger.
 It is most likely that they received peanuts for their efforts, making far more from full-time jobs than by being a professional referee.
-Of course, this was during a time when players also had to work jobs because being a professional athlete did not pay well.
+This was during a time when players also had to work jobs because being a professional athlete did not pay well.

 The 1980s and 1990s

 As league revenues began to rise to substantial levels in the 1980s and 1990s, the league began to understand the need for full-time professional officials.
-The pay, however, didn’t quite match the expectations that the league set forth.
+The pay didn’t quite match the expectations that the league set forth.

 Granted, referees were now making a few thousand dollars over the course of a season, far improved from the early days.
 But it is a far cry from what they make now, with most needing at least part-time jobs to help stabilize their income over the course of a year.